dask/dask/docs/source/graphs.rst

 Don't Modify Data In-Place
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In general, tasks with side-effects that alter the state of a future in-place
+In general, tasks with side-effects that alter the state of a task in-place
 are not recommended.
 Modifying data that is stored in Dask in-place can have
 unintended consequences.
 For example, consider a workflow involving a Numpy
 array: